 “[He] has not,” Lees would lament, “received his due as a composer.”

 But the CBC profile, Percy Faith: Off the Record, made in Toronto the summer and fall of 1966, and broadcast November 2nd, would give him his due as a Canadian.
 It would reveal the essence of Percy Faith—a man serious about music that wasn’t.
 But even then, he was never too serious.
 “I hate to say it, but you can play my version [of a song]…and go ahead and practice putting, or have dinner, or even take a shower,” Faith himself said on Off the Record.
-Midway through the show, while directing the orchestra from the piano, playing his million-seller hit “Theme from A Summer Place”—written by veteran Hollywood composer Max Steiner and arranged by Faith for the 1959 movie—Faith turns to the camera and shrugs.
+Midway through the show, while directing the orchestra from the piano, playing his million-seller hit “Theme from A Summer Place”—written by veteran Hollywood composer Max Steiner for the 1959 movie, with Faith’s own arrangement topping the Billboard charts for nine weeks in 1960—Faith turns to the camera and shrugs.
 “Go figure,” his look says.
 “It is probably the largest sales-wise of any of my records.
 But it’s not the one I’m most proud of by a long shot.”
 Off the Record did present Canadian Shirley Harmer (who later sang in the Florida club and cruise circuit), singing one of Faith’s best compositions, “Maybe September,” from the score of The Oscar.
 The song “has an unusual or even startling construction,” Lees would later write.
 “It reaches its end and then totally unexpectedly continues into an exquisite coda, an entirely new melody.”

 Much of the TV program was videotaped at CBC’s Studio 7 on Jarvis Street.
 The orchestra included many of his old players from Music by Faith, but younger ones too, including Moe Koffman.
 Campbell commissioned from Faith an arrangement of “O Canada” for the program.
 A separate music soundtrack was pre-recorded at Hallmark Studios in Toronto, but even so, videotaping Faith’s complex, tightly-woven arrangements “took an awful lot of preparation,” Campbell remembered.
 “You have to be a fast cutter…because Percy didn’t linger on any particular instrument for long solos.
 I would have to write in every moment, ‘Open Camera 1, pull back from Percy Faith.
 Cut to Camera 2, over the back of the strings.
 Camera 3, through the harp.
 Camera 2 again.
 Camera 1 on the side shot.’
 I mean, the control room was bedlam.
 You hear the music, but that’s just a guide to us yelling at each other.”